Vision and Hearing Sciences (VHS)

 To be determined jointly by the student and his/her faculty mentor.
 At least 2 of the 5 electives must be non-core 600-level Psychology courses taught by members of the Experimental Psychology faculty.
 The remaining 3 electives may be core courses or any other 600- or 700-level seminars or courses (excluding independent research or reading) taught in any department at UofL.
 Undergraduate or 500-level courses will not count toward any of these course requirements.

-A minimum of 3 credit hours of PSYC 602 (Research in Vision and Hearing Science) is required to be taken each semester, including the summer, until the Preliminary Examination is passed.
+A minimum of three credit hours per semester of research independent study (PSYC 605) with the student's graduate research mentor.
+Psychology 605 is to be taken every semester, including summer, until the Preliminary Examination is successfully completed.

 Upon passing the preliminary examination, students must maintain continuous enrollment at U of L by registering for DOCT 600-01 (Doctoral Candidacy) until they have completed their doctoral degree.
 If they wish, they may also enroll in courses.